wp-plugins/print-money/readme.txt

 Stable tag: 1.5
 License: GPLv2 or later

-Earn more money from your users by adding a hover button to any WordPress image to enable your users to buy prints and photo gifts sucha as magnets, frames, mousepads and more.
-Print Money pays site owners 15% of sales.
+Earn more money from your site by adding a print button to any WordPress image to enable your users to buy prints and gifts.

 == Description ==